Insider Buying: President and - GuruFocus.com

-On June 9, 2023, President and CEO Mark Newman purchased 7,661 shares of The Chemours Co (CC, Financial), a global chemistry company that specializes in the production of performance chemicals and materials.
-This insider buying activity comes as a positive signal for investors, as it indicates that the company's top executive is confident in the future prospects of the business.
+On June 16, 2023, President and CEO Grumhaus David D Jr. bought 2,500 shares of Duff & Phelps Utility & Infrastructure Fund Inc. (DPG, Financial), a closed-end investment company that primarily invests in equity securities of domestic and foreign utility and infrastructure companies.
+This insider purchase comes as a positive signal for investors, as it indicates that the company's top executive has confidence in the future prospects of the business.

-Mark Newman has been with The Chemours Co since 2019 and has served as the President and CEO since 2021.
-Prior to joining Chemours, Newman held various leadership positions at SunCoke Energy, Inc., and The Dow Chemical Company.
-His extensive experience in the chemical industry has been instrumental in driving the growth and success of The Chemours Co.

-The Chemours Co operates in three main segments: Titanium Technologies, Fluoroproducts, and Chemical Solutions.
-The company's products are used in a wide range of industries, including automotive, electronics, construction, and consumer goods.
-With a strong focus on innovation and sustainability, The Chemours Co is well-positioned to capitalize on the growing demand for high-performance materials and chemicals.
+Grumhaus David D Jr. has been with Duff & Phelps Utility & Infrastructure Fund Inc. since its inception in 2011 and has over 30 years of experience in the investment management industry.
+He has a strong track record of managing portfolios focused on utilities and infrastructure investments, which makes his insider buying activity particularly noteworthy.

-Over the past year, Mark Newman has purchased a total of 15,322 shares and has not sold any shares.
-This recent purchase of 7,661 shares is a strong indication of his confidence in the company's future performance.
-Additionally, the insider transaction history for The Chemours Co shows that there have been 2 insider buys in total over the past year, while there have been 2 insider sells over the same timeframe.
+Over the past year, Grumhaus David D Jr. has purchased a total of 2,500 shares and has not sold any shares.
+This insider buying activity is part of a broader trend for Duff & Phelps Utility & Infrastructure Fund Inc., as there have been three insider buys in total over the past year, with no insider sells during the same timeframe.

-The relationship between insider buying and selling activities and stock price performance can provide valuable insights for investors.
-In the case of The Chemours Co, the recent insider buying activity by Mark Newman may signal a positive outlook for the stock, as it suggests that the company's top executive believes in its growth potential.
+The recent insider buying activity coincides with a relatively stable stock price for Duff & Phelps Utility & Infrastructure Fund Inc. Shares of the company were trading at $10.08 apiece on the day of Grumhaus David D Jr.'s recent buy, giving the stock a market cap of $386.106 million.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.